stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 **27. MySQL installations default to port number:**
 * 3306

-**28. If an Amazon EBS volume is an additional partition (ie not the root volume) , can I detach it without stopping the instance?**
+**28. If an Amazon EBS volume is an additional partition (i.e. not the root volume), can I detach it without stopping the instance?**
 * Yes, although it may take some time

 **29. Every user you create in the IAM systems starts with _____**